 Step 2: Fill the online form

 Go to the bank’s website, and fill the online form for an NRE account.
-You will have to provide your name, address, passport details, and foreign account details.
+Provide your name, address, passport details, and foreign account details.

 Step 3: Submit KYC documents